Guidance

 The payments will be tax free and should not affect the sponsor’s entitlement to benefits or council tax status.

 Councils receive £5,900 tariff funding per Homes for Ukraine arrival in their area to support guests and their sponsors.
-Some councils may use the tariff funding to top up the ‘thank you’ payment for sponsors.
-This is a measure government fully supports, although is at their discretion as the tariff funding is un-ringfenced.
+Some councils may use the tariff funding to top up the thank you payment for sponsors/hosts.
+This is a measure government fully supports, although is at the discretion of the council as the tariff funding is un-ringfenced.

-Any increase a council choose to make will be tax free if the payment is made to a sponsor hosting a Ukrainian citizen through the Homes for Ukraine sponsorship route, and if the payments were made directly from a local authority in respect of that sponsorship.
+Any increase a council chooses to make will be tax free if the payment is made to a sponsor/host hosting a Ukrainian citizen through the Homes for Ukraine or UPE sponsorship route, and if the payments were made directly from a council in respect of that sponsorship/hosting arrangement.
 They will not affect benefit entitlement.

 Administering payments to sponsors